evaluating exam pebc questions

 NOTE

-I will cover all the important drug mechanism of action through these questions.
+I will try to cover all the important drug mechanism of action through these questions.

 Question 5: What is the mechanism of action of Galantamine?